dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 - Do you agree with their interpretation of their results?
 - Why do you think we picked this paper for the Journal Club?

+###GITHUB in progress!
+     We will be updating this gihub right up until the start of the course.
+We will make sure everyone gets the final working copy on the first day of the course sharing all the required data via a flashdrive.
+NOTE, we will also update after this course so it remains a useful resource.

 ### COVID Policies
 Participants should have proof of full COVID-19 vaccination prior to the workshop.